Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 \subsection{Strong magnetoelastic anomaly and weak ferromagnetism}

-Despite the occurrence of 12 monoclinic twin domain orientations, the cubic $[1\,0\,0]_c$ axis corresponds to superpositions of only 2 symmetry-inequivalent directions of the low-temperature monoclinic phase, namely ${\bf c}_{m}$ and $({\bf a}_{m}\pm {\bf b}_{m})$.
-Note that for a given $[1\,0\,0]_c$ direction there are 4 monoclinic domain orientations possible which have ${\bf c}_{m} \| [1\,0\,0]_c$ and there are 8 domains with $({\bf a}_{m}\pm {\bf b}_{m}) \| [1\,0\,0]_c$.
+Despite the occurrence of 12 monoclinic twin domain orientations that were observed in the single-crystal X-ray diffraction experiments, the cubic $[1\,0\,0]_c$ axis corresponds to superpositions of only two symmetry-inequivalent directions of the low-temperature monoclinic phase, namely ${\bf c}_{m}$ and $({\bf a}_{m}\pm {\bf b}_{m})$.
+Note that for a given $[1\,0\,0]_c$ direction there are four monoclinic domain orientations possible which have ${\bf c}_{m} \| [1\,0\,0]_c$ and there are eight domains with $({\bf a}_{m}\pm {\bf b}_{m}) \| [1\,0\,0]_c$.
 For the following discussion of the thermal expansion and of the magnetization data, which both were measured in magnetic fields up to 14~T applied along a cubic $[1\,0\,0]_c$ axis, we can ignore that these domains are additionally slightly rotated against the cubic axes and against each other.